44 °F / 7 °C

 During the summer months, Mull Island is visited by thousands of tourists.
 Most of its residents live in Tobermory- its capital city and home to the only single malt Scotch whisky distillery on the island named Tobermory (former Ledaig).

-Until the 19th century, fishing, farming and burning seaweed for kelp ash were the main economic activities on Isle of Mull.
-Tobermory was built in 1788 by the British Fisheries Society as planned settlement supporting the local fishing industry.
+- Until the 19th century, fishing, farming and burning seaweed for kelp ash were the island's main economic activities.
+Port Tobermory was established in 1788 by the British Fisheries Society.
+It was built as planned settlement supporting the local fishing industry.

 Isle of Mull cruise terminal

-Craignure is the island's principal port and its second largest settlement.
+Craignure is the island's principal port and second largest settlement - after Fionnphort (on the southwestern coast).
 Smaller ships may stop at Fionnphort (on the eastern coast), Craignure (east coast) or Duart Castle (east coast, north of Gorten).

 Isle of Mull tours, shore excursions, hotels

 City Tours and Shore Excursions